 When dealing with complex queries, users would be more comfortable using live chat with an actual agent.
 Chatbots may not manage to comprehend certain questions.
 For example, a consumer might be looking for a product variant not offered by a certain brand, and the chatbot is unable to recognize this.

 While chatbot can emulate a human conversation and accomplish simple tasks, human assistance is clearly beneficial in helping the bots handle more complex tasks.
-Familiarity with the subtleties of human-to-human interactions is necessary for on-brand communication.
+Familiarity with the subtleties of human-to-human interactions is necessary for brand loyalty.
 Chatbots are not yet able to process human emotions and nuances perfectly and that's where live chat comes in.
 Integrating live chat into your chatbots gives you a power-packed combination that is greater than the sum of their individual capabilities.

 59% of live chat interactions in 2018 involved chatbots in some way.